rust-lang/rust/src/doc/rustc/src/codegen-options/index.md

   binary or separate files depending on the target (e.g. `.pdb` files in case of MSVC).
-- `debuginfo` - debuginfo sections and debuginfo symbols from the symbol table section are stripped at link time and are not copied to the produced binary or separate files.
+- `debuginfo` - debuginfo sections and debuginfo symbols from the symbol table section are stripped at link time and are not copied to the produced binary.
 - `symbols` - same as `debuginfo`, but the rest of the symbol table section is stripped as well if the linker supports it.